Programme: Thursday 2 July 2026

 This workshop is a “have a go” taster session for complete beginners.
 No prior knowledge of music theory is required.

-Tai chi qigong
+Tai chi Qigong

 10 - 10.30am